 This class is great for anyone with an interest in not only space, but also dancing in general and is great for both young toddlers as well as older kids.
 As you can see in the video my children 8 and 10, loved being creative with their movement, and my 2-year-old when he had a chance to watch has never been so engaged following along at home – he especially loves the rocket!

 Click here to go straight to a playlist on Youtube of dance classes by Move Dance Learn.
-Don’t forget to subscribe to get notifications as the library is growing and should have twenty videos up soon!
+Don’t forget to subscribe to get notifications as the library is growing every week!

 Questions Parents and Kids Ask About Teaching and Learning About Space!!!

 Because most of us, ok nearly all of us have never been to space, it can be a tricky thing to teach and learn about.
 The following are researched answers to a few of the top burning questions both parents, educators, students and children have about Space as a starting place for learning.

 The best way to introduce space to a child is through the closest experience you can give them and that is to lie under the stars at night and talk about all the things you can see up in the sky.
 Do this often enough and your child will start to ask you questions about what they see.
 Don’t worry if you can’t answer everything like which bright star is actually a planet or how far everything is from Earth because you will probably find that these unanswered questions spark curiosity in both of you, which in turn will mean you will get books about space to learn more or watch Youtube videos and visit websites together!

 How do you explain Space to a Child?

 Space also known as outer space can be simply described as everything that lies outside of Earths atmosphere or the edge of the circle or sphere that is our Earths boundary.
 Some of the things that are in space are stars like our sun, other planets, asteroids and comets, satellites and other objects placed in Earths orbit by humans, galaxies and many other things humans are yet to explore and discover.